 The water stays clean and clear usually.
 If you occasionally see signs of algae, clean the jar and change water.

-The only difference when you grow avocado indoors in soil vs in water is that avocado plants growing in jars of water need to be away from direct sun, because algae can grow in water exposed to sunlight.
+Again, the only difference when you grow avocado indoors in soil vs in water is that avocado plants growing in jars of water need to be away from direct sun, because algae can grow in water exposed to sunlight. 🙂

-If you eat an avocado but are not ready to plant the seed right away, you can wash avocado pits clean and keep them in a jar of water so they don’t dry out.
+Another tip: If you eat an avocado but are not ready to plant the seed right away, you can wash avocado pits clean and keep them in a jar of water for several weeks, so they don’t dry out.

 Avocados are subtropical trees, so most of them do not like temperatures below 32F.
 The cold hardy varieties such as Fuerte or Bacon will grow outside down to USDA cold hardiness zone 8.
 You can also grow potted avocado trees in a greenhouse in colder climates.